The Health Impact of Glyphosate

 Glyphosate usage has increased dramatically over the past several decades, and research suggests potential adverse effects on our microbiome, nutrient levels, and cellular health.
 Avoiding glyphosate as much as possible in food is helpful to decrease exposure.
 However, complete avoidance is probably not realistic considering its prevalence in our soil and water, and the residual amounts found even on organic food.

 Those looking to support their health should speak with their doctor about putting together a comprehensive approach.
-Things you may want to consider include utilizing a binder to help remove toxins from the GI tract, taking nutrients that are known to support our natural detoxification pathways such as the liver and kidneys, and taking plenty of antioxidants to support against oxidative stress.*
+Things you may want to consider to help support a healthy detox process include utilizing a binder to help remove toxins from the GI tract, taking nutrients that are known to support our natural detoxification pathways such as the liver and kidneys, and taking plenty of antioxidants to support healthy levels of oxidative stress.*